 Thyra was a faithful saint of God.
 She read her Bible through every single year.
 She made her relationship with God a priority in her life.
 When interviewed by The Paper in Pryor and asked to give advice to its readers, she said “Find a good church and get right with God.”.

-To send flowers to Thyra's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Thyra Nadine Soberg, please visit our floral store.